twilight21/gitintro/README.md

 ## Reviewing repository history and recalling old versions of files
 The advantage of using git is that you can review your commit history, and return to any previous commit you made.

+Before starting, make sure your working tree is clean by typing `git status`.
+It's always best to start with a clean working tree before recalling older commits, as git will refuse to overwrite any uncommitted changes you have made.
+If your working tree is not clean, use `git add` and `git commit` to commit your changes before continuing.

 To see a log of all your past commits, type the command
 ```
 git log